jrroman/EvergreenWiki/Project-Files.md

     tags: ["1", "taggy"]     # OPTIONAL string or array of strings to tag the axis value
     batchtime: 3600          # OPTIONAL how many minutes to wait before scheduling new tasks of this variant
     modules: "enterprise"    # OPTIONAL string or array of strings for modules to include in the variant
-    stepback: false          # OPTIONAL whether to run previous commits to pinpoint a failure's origin (on by default)
+    stepback: false          # OPTIONAL whether to run previous commits to pinpoint a failure's origin (off by default)
   - id: "v2"
     # and so on...
 ```